alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2024/2024-08-02-concerning-hadith-the-best-jihad-is-a-word-of-truth-in-front-of-an-oppressive-ruler.md

 active: audios
 category: [fatwas,audios,rulership,hadiths]
 note: false
-excerpt: "This Hadith does not mean that he should criticizes the ruler openly on the mimbars and on the streets, it says in front of him."
+summary: "This Hadith does not mean that he should criticizes the ruler openly on the mimbars and on the streets, it says in front of him."
 mp3: https://www.alfawzan.af.org.sa/sites/default/files/e-062.mp3
 url: https://mail.alfawzan.af.org.sa/ar/node/14227
 translated_by: Abdurrahim Ibn Muhammad Al-Hadhrami